Shoulder

 Also known as shoulder separation, is a dislocation of the clavicle from the acromion.

-The most common cause of an AC dislocation is a fall directly onto the shoulder.
-As such, this injury is mostly seen in sportspeople, as well as those who have been in an accident or a fall.
+The most common cause of an AC dislocation is a fall directly onto the shoulder, that's why this injury is mostly seen in people active in sports aside from those who experienced an accidental fall.

 What is an AC joint dislocation or separation?